-How to Create WooCommerce Multiple Carts Per User
+How to Set Up Multiple Carts Per User in WooCommerce – 2024 Guide

 Creating multiple carts per user in WooCommerce allows customers to add products from different suppliers to a separate cart without disturbing the customer experience.